 - Breast cancer prevention.
-Breast self-examinations improve awareness of any breast lumps or bumps.
+Self-examinations improve awareness of any breast lumps or bumps.

 How to Perform Breast Massage for Lactation & breastfeeding Massage Tips

-- Warm your hands with a heated wash towel.
-First, start pumping the lymph glands in your armpits.
+- First, warm your hands with a heated wash towel.
+Then, start pumping the lymph glands in your armpits.
 This lymphatic massage will get the blood flowing.